Hector L. Franco, Ph.D.

 Michael R. Kelly

 Mike is a graduate student in the Bioinformatics and Computational Biology Graduate Program.
-He joined the Franco Lab in 2018 and is working on computational methods to identify regulatory regions throughout the cancer genome.
+He joined the Franco Lab in 2018 and is working on computational methods to identify oncogenic enhancers throughout the cancer genome.
 In addition, he is interested in defining enhancer-target-gene relationships and the role of copy number alterations in non-coding regions of the genome.

 Colby A. Tubbs

-Colby recently graduated from UNC Chapel Hill with a degree in Biology.
-He is working on the generation of transcription factor mutants using CRISPR/Cas9 methodologies in breast cancer.
+Colby was a Franco lab research tech working on the generation of transcription factor mutants using CRISPR/Cas9 methodologies in breast cancer.
+He is currently a graduate student at Vanderbilt University

 Gabriela Ramirez Renta